The official blog of the Lung Institute.

 - Peak Expiratory Flow Rate (PEFR) – The fastest rate that you can force air out of your lungs.

 What are the risks and benefits of having a pulmonary function test?

 Pulmonary function tests are not invasive, and PFTs are considered safe for most people.
 However, all procedures have some risks, and the risks of a PFT may include dizziness during the tests, feeling short of breath, coughing and an asthma attack brought on by deep inhalation.
 In some cases, a person should not have a PFT, so it’s important to discuss any questions or concerns you have with your doctor.

 Knowing and keeping track of how your lungs are doing will help you and your doctor develop or modify your treatment plan.
 Because lung diseases are chronic and progressive, it’s important to monitor how your treatment plan and condition are doing.
 If you have a PFT that indicates your treatment plan isn’t working as well as before, you and your doctor can modify it before your condition worsens.
 This will keep you feeling better and staying healthier.

 Taking steps to breathing easier.

 In addition to monitoring your respiratory function with a pulmonary function test, taking steps to stay healthy will help your lungs.
-Eating a healthy diet, taking your medications, seeing your doctor regularly, getting gentle exercise and trying alternative treatments, such as stem cell therapy, could help improve your quality of life.
-Many people have seen improvements to their pulmonary function tests and overall lung health after receiving stem cell therapy at the Lung Institute.
+Eating a healthy diet, taking your medications, seeing your doctor regularly, getting gentle exercise and trying alternative treatments, such as cellular therapy, could help improve your quality of life.
+Many people have seen improvements to their pulmonary function tests and overall lung health after receiving cellular therapy at the Lung Institute.
 If you or a loved one has COPD, pulmonary fibrosis, emphysema or another chronic lung disease, feel free to contact us at (800) 729-3065.